 - temporary loss of kidney function

-In addition to a physical exam and medical history, a doctor will typically diagnose nephrotic syndrome using the following tests:
+In addition to a physical exam and medical history, a doctor will typically diagnose nephrotic syndrome using the

 - Urine test: This test looks for elevated levels of protein in the urine.